umranium/git-tree/README.md

                           branch-2
 ```

 ### To "rebase" a local branch structure when the remote get's updated

+#### "Rebase" the branch structure with all the branches

 ```bash
 git_tree rebase --onto base-branch branch-name [branch-name ...]